20

 Ternary Operator in Java

-In this Java Tutorial, we'll explore the syntax along with practical examples and advantages of the Ternary Operator.
-We'll also understand the ternary operator vs. if...else statement in Java Take your coding skills to the next level with our Java Full Stack Developer Certification Training—join the program now!
+In this Java Tutorial, we'll explore the syntax along with the Java Ternary Operator with Examples and advantages of the Ternary Operator.
+We'll also understand the ternary operator vs. if...else statement in Java.

 What is a Ternary Operator in Java?